mvanetten/FourInARow/README.md

-# Four in A Row - A Jquery HTML5 game by Mark van Etten
+# Four in A Row - A Jquery HTML5 game Example

 This little game show's how to create a Four in a Row game by working with Jquery, CSS3 and HTML5.